-Professor of Pharmacology, Head of School of Pharmacy and Pharmaceutical Sciences and Director of Cancer Drug Discovery Center Trinity College Dublin Ireland.
+Vice-Dean Research and Professor of Pharmacology College of Medicine University of Saskatchewan, Saskatoon, Canada.
 A highly-cited pharmacologist, recipient of Scientist of Canadian Institutes of Health Research, Trinity College Dublin Fellow and Complutense University Madrid Honorary Doctorate awards.

 Prof. Sven Rahmann holds the Chair of Genome Informatics at the Faculty of Medicine at Duisburg-Essen University since June 2011.
 Previously, Sven was professor for Bioinformatics for High-Throughput Technologies at the Chair of Algorithm Engineering, Computer Science Department, TU Dortmund.
 Sven wrote his doctoral thesis on oligonucleotide design for microarrays in the Computational Molecular Biology group at the Max Planck Institute for Molecular Genetics in Berlin.

-Professor of Biophysics and Chemistry at the University of Michigan, Ann Arbor.
+Robert W Parry Collegiate Professor of Chemistry and Biophysics at the University of Michigan, Ann Arbor.
 Associate Director of Biophysics.
-Elected fellow of AAAS and recipient of career award from NSF and Faculty Recognition Award from the University of Michigan.
+Elected fellow of AAAS

 Hans Fischer Senior Fellow, Technical University of Munich, 2015